Cuba–United States relations: Post-revolution relations

 Trade relations also deteriorated in equal measure.
 In 1962, President Kennedy broadened the partial trade restrictions imposed after the revolution by Eisenhower to a ban on all trade with Cuba, except for non-subsidized sale of foods and medicines.
 A year later travel and financial transactions by U.S. citizens with Cuba was prohibited.
 The United States embargo against Cuba was to continue in varying forms.
 Despite tensions between the United States and Cuba during the Kennedy years, relations began to thaw somewhat after the Cuban Missile Crisis.
 Back channels that had already been established at the height of tensions between the two nations began to expand in 1963.
 Though Attorney General Robert Kennedy worried that such contact would hurt his brother's chances of re-election, President John Kennedy continued these contacts resulting in several meetings U.S. ambassador William Atwood and Cuban officials such as Carlos Lechuga.
 Other contacts would be established directly between President Kennedy and Fidel Castro through media figures such as Lisa Howard and French reporter Jean Daniel days before the Kennedy Assassination with Castro stating "I am willing to declare Goldwater my friend if that will guarantee Kennedy's re-election".

 Castro would continue efforts to improve relations with the incoming Johnson administration sending a message to Johnson encouraging dialogue saying:

 Continued tensions over various issues would hamper further efforts to normalization relations that started at the end of the Kennedy administration such as the Guantanamo dispute of 1964, or Cuba's embrace of American political dissidents such as Black Panther leaders who took refuge in Cuba during the 1960s.
 Perhaps the biggest clash during the Johnson administration would be the capture of Che Guevara in 1967 by Bolivia forces assisted by the CIA and U.S. Special forces.

 Through the late 1960s and early 1970s a sustained period of aircraft hijackings between Cuba and the U.S. by citizens of both nations led to a need for cooperation.
 By 1974, U.S. elected officials had begun to visit the island.
 Three years later, during the Carter administration, the U.S. and Cuba simultaneously opened interests sections in each other's capitals.

+From late 1975 to 1976, the United States and Cuba were on opposite sides of the Angolan Civil War.
+Cuba and the Soviet Union supported the communist People's Movement for the Liberation of Angola (MPLA).
+The Cuban government sent combat troops to support the MPLA (see Cuban intervention in Angola).
+In reaction to the Cuban and Soviet support for MPLA, the CIA provided cash and weapons to the anti-communist National Union for the Total Independence of Angola (UNITA) (see CIA activities in Angola).